 Different concertina models have a varying number of buttons.
 Some have at least 20 buttons, while others have as many as 48 buttons.
 You should choose a concertina that suits the kind of music you want to play and matches your skill level.
 Budget-friendly versions often have buttons that stick to the housing.
 This tends to frustrate beginners, causing them to lose interest in learning the instrument.
 Consider investing in better quality concertinas to avoid this predicament.

-Reeds can either be made of brass or steel.
+Concertina reeds can either be made of brass or steel.
 The former has a softer tone than the latter, but it also needs more frequent tunings.
 A concertina with steel reeds, on the other hand, is longer-lasting so you won’t have to tune it as frequently as a brass reed concertina.
 It can even produce sound faster.
 However, steel tends to be more expensive than brass.
 Unless you have a soft singing voice and a limited budget, you should choose steel reeds.

 It goes without saying that the bellows must be large enough to play smoothly.
 An English concertina should have at least five folds, while an Anglo concertina should have six as it requires more air.
+Traditionally concertinas have leather bellows consisting of leather, linen and card parts.
+However, modern concertinas use a variety of different materials (mostly synthetic).
+Make sure you research the specific concertina you’re interested in to find out the durability and properties of the materials used.

 - End plates